- When is the election?

 The e-mail containing the link to vote and your unique log in codes will come from: ANNA Election Coordinator at ANNAvote@directvote.net.
 Please add this email address to your address book and/or safe list as it decreases the chance of this email getting sent into your SPAM folder.

 Until 2009, the election was conducted via US mail with a paper ballot.
 You received the paper ballot via mail and returned it likewise.
-Starting 3 years ago, ANNA moved to electronic elections.
-You will receive an e-mail with unique codes that allow you to log in to a secure site to place your vote online, unless you wish to continue to receive a paper ballot.
+Starting 4 years ago, ANNA moved to electronic elections.
+This year marks the first time that ANNA will use one-click voting.
+You will receive an email with a link to the ballot.
+By clicking the link, you will already be logged in and ready to vote online.

 Absolutely!
-If you vote online, a printable receipt with your voting choices will display immediately after your vote is submitted.
+A printable receipt with your voting choices will be emailed to you after you vote.
 You can print this receipt for your records.

 Your vote is 100% secure and confidential.
 ANNA's contract with the 3rd party election provider clearly states that no one at ANNA (leaders or staff) has access to any specific votes.
 All votes are anonymous.
 No one will ever know how you voted except you!